-The Various Types of Process Automation for Your Business
+The Various Types of Business Process Automation

 Although software automation has been around for decades, it has truly come into its own in the past few years as companies search for cost-effective ways to increase efficiency and simply make life easier for team members.
-You’ve probably heard of the various types of automation software tools available today, including business process automation (BPA) and robotic process automation (RPA).
+You’ve probably heard of the various types of automation software tools available today, including types of business process automation (BPA) and robotic process automation (RPA).
 In addition, there are types of software with native automation capabilities that don’t require supplemental tools.

 While each type of automation has its benefits, some are much better at integrating across systems and applications to seamlessly share information.
 In fact, now that automation can be applied across your enterprise in various departments, it’s the perfect time to learn more about this powerful capability and what it can mean for your organization.